AyrA/React-Snek/README.md

 6. Hook up the `up()/down()/left()/right()` functions to your input method of choice.

 The game state is available (readonly) at any point by using the `state` property.
-It will appear as an array of width&times;height number of cells.
+It will appear as an array of width &times; height number of cells.
 A cell with a negative value is food, zero is empty, and positive value is the snake body.
 The largest positive value is the head, then from there on it decrements by 1 for each body segment.
 The tail is 1.